Tips to Shed Different Types of Body Fat

 No matter the area of the body where the fat has accumulated, aerobic exercise is really effective at reducing it and can be combined with other activities depending on the results you're looking for.

-While this can be due to genetic and other factors, even gender (for example, women accumulate fat on the hips, thighs and stomach) and our own habits have an influence on our figures.
+This can be due to genetic and other factors.
+However, even gender (for example, women accumulate fat on the hips, thighs and stomach) and our own habits have an influence on our figures.

 In this article, we’ll show you what to do for every area of the body that you have accumulated fat.

-Fat is the body’s way of storing energy, but it’s not all “stored” in the same place.
-There are three types:
+Fat is the body’s way of storing energy, but it’s not all “stored” in the same way or place.

 This fat is closest to the surface of the skin and is the first to be lost during exercise.
 Genetics and hormones play key roles in determining where fat is stored in the body.